-- 8.6.188.7.14 Buildings shall be located and massed to define the edges of streets. - 8.6.198.7.15 Recognizing the VMC is to be an urban environment, Bouildings shall be massed to minimize as much as is practical the extent and duration of shadows on parks, other public open space, private amenity space and retail streets in the spring, summer and fall. - 8.6.208.7.16 Except on Highway 7, Jane Street and Millway Avenue, the upper floors of a midrise building generally shall be stepped back from the walls of the building facing a street or open space.
-On local streets the step-back generally should occur at the fifth storey.
-On collector streets, or for properties fronting the Black Creek corridor, the setback step-back generally should occur at the sixth or seventh storey.
-Exact heights for setbacks shall be defined in the Zoning By-law. - 8.6.218.7.17 As set out in Policy 8.7.1c, high-rise buildings generally shall consist of a podium and tower.
-Podiums throughout the VMC shall generally have a minimum height of 3 storeys or 10 metres.
-The maximum height of high-rise building podiums shall generally be 6 storeys in the Station Precinct and along Highway 7 and, Jane Street and fronting the Black Creek corridor.
-Elsewhere the maximum high-rise building podium height generally shall be 4 storeys.
-Generally, towers shall be set back a minimum of 3 metres from the edges of podiums. - 8.6.228.7.18 Tower elements of high-rise residential buildings shall be slender and spaced apart from one another to minimize shadow impacts and the loss of sky views, maintain privacy and contribute to an interesting skyline.
+- 8.6.1817 Buildings shall be located and massed to define the edges of streets. - 8.6.1948 Buildings shall be massed to minimize as much as is practical the extent and duration of shadows on parks, other public open space, private amenity space and retail streets in the spring, summer and fall. - 8.6.2019 Except on Highway 7, Jane Street and Millway Avenue, the upper floors of a mid-rise building generally shall be stepped back from the walls of the building facing a street or open space.
+On local streets the setback generally should occur at the fifth storey.
+On collector streets the setback generally should occur at the sixth or seventh storey.
+Exact heights for setbacks shall be defined in the Zoning By-law. - 8.6.2120 As set out in Policy 8.6.1(c), high-rise buildings generally shall consist of a podium and tower element and distinct top.
+Podiums throughout the VMC shall have a minimum height of 3 storeys or 10 metres be a minimum of 3 storeys.
+The maximum height of podiums shall be 6 storeys in the Station Precinct and along Highway 7 and Jane Street generally.
+Elsewhere the maximum podium height generally shall be 4 storeys.
+Generally, towers shall be set back a minimum of 3 metres from the edges of podiums. - 8.6.2221 Tower elements of high-rise residential buildings shall be slender and spaced apart from one another to minimize shadow impacts and the loss of sky views, maintain privacy and contribute to an interesting skyline.
 The maximum size of a residential tower floor plate shall be approximately 750 square metres.
 There are no restrictions on office tower floorplates.
-The distance between the facing walls of two residential towers shall generally be a minimum of 25 metres.
-The distance between the facing walls of a residential tower and an office tower may be reduced to a minimum of 20 metres, subject to appropriate site and building design.
-Lesser separation distances between office towers may be permitted. , whether office or residential, shall be a minimum of approximately 30 metres.

-8.6.23 Buildings generally shall not be more than 80 metres long.
+The distance between the facing walls of two towers, whether office or residential, shall be a minimum of approximately 30 metres. - 8.6.2322 Buildings generally shall not be more than 80 metres long.